DERRING-DO AND DANGER

 My current thriller out now, THE FUHRER’S ORPHANS, is selling well in e-book form and is also being translated into Italian, Spanish and Polish with a total print order for 6,000 books in those three countries.
 It can also be ordered in paperback form in Britain in bookshops or online at Amazon.

-My next thriller has won the Yeovil Literary Prize for novels.
-I was very pleased to attend the literary festival in that Somerset town and read an extract from the manuscript.
-THE FUHRER’S ORPHANS will now be published by Bloodhound Books on October 21.
+The book also won the Yeovil Literary Prize for novels and I was very pleased to attend the literary festival in that Somerset town and to read an extract from the manuscript.

 Really happy with progress of my thriller EXIT DAY which came out in November 2019.
 Orders for the ebook on Amazon Kindle Store were very encouraging.
 Had a massive five-day giveaway on Amazon when I achieved second place in the rankings.

 The paperback sales also went well, especially during several book signings at various bookshops and at libraries.

 Bookshops: Norwich, Ipswich, Bishop’s Stortford, Sudbury, Peterborough, Bury St Edmunds, Colchester, Chelmsford, Southend, Southwold.
 Libraries: Bury St Edmunds, Saxmundham, Newmarket, Lavenham.
 Last signing: Long Melford British Legion club.

 One of the many pleasures of writing is research.
 I’m studying the Suffragettes at present for a new novel (to follow FLEE) and one of my discoveries is a slim but fascinating volume by Stephen and Tanya Wynn on Women in the Great War.
 The cover picture really took my eye.